 Overall, the report concludes that gambling participation increased as the number of units of alcohol consumed increased.
 This may be because people who gamble often engage in a greater number of health and lifestyle risks.

-For further information, see our Help with alcoholism fact sheet.
+For further information, see our Help with alcoholism page.

 Help for gamblers